jotask/CS22510Assignment/README.md

 On a terminal go to the compiled program and use the follow command for run it: `./Assignment`

-Once the program has been opened you can see the simulation on the created screen.
+Once the program has been opened you can see the simulation on the screen created.
 To stop the simulation just close the screen.

 The program can have parameters that can be changed by passing arguments when it runs.